yinzhien/Lab-01/lab-01-hello-r.md

 ### Exercise 2

-The answers for this exercise are given for you below.
-But you should clean up some of the narrative so that it only includes what you want to turn in.

-First let’s plot the data in the dino dataset:
+First, we plot the data in the dino dataset: \* Reminder, always load a package!

 ``` r
 dino_data <- datasaurus_dozen %>%